 What is the one recipe you would tell your friend who thinks she/he can’t cook, that is so easy/fast…in your book?

-I’d like to say that I have an iron tight system, but holiday cooking for me is always a bit chaotic, although I like to think of it is as a happy chaos.
+I’d like to say that I have an iron-tight system, but holiday cooking for me is always a bit chaotic, although I like to think of it as happy chaos.
 A few things I’ve learned along the way:

--My big cheat is that I like to mail order specialty treats to just have out over the holidays so there’s alway something special for people who stop by.
-Things like drunken figs, chocolate dipped orange peels, panettone.
+-My big cheat is that I like to mail order specialty treats to just have out over the holidays so there’s always something special for people who stop by.
+Things like drunken figs, chocolate-dipped orange peels, panettone.
 There’s also a great biscuit company in Charleston called Callie’s that mail orders and they are delicious for holiday brunching.

 -Outsource when necessary (my mom is the pie maker in the family, so she is in charge of pies for Thanksgiving.

 -Write your menu down in marker on a big piece of paper and tape it to a cupboard in the kitchen.
 It will help you keep track of what you’re making, and guests like to read it when they arrive.

 -Incorporate singing whenever possible.
 Last year I made everyone sing all the verses of 12 Days of Christmas at the dining room table before we ate Christmas dinner.
 Entertaining ideas/cheats for us?